 BC’s First Private TV Station Celebrates 60 Years in Broadcasting

-At 5pm on December 1, 1956 CHEK-TV, B.C.’s first privately owned television station and affiliate of the CBC network, hit the airwaves.
-Over the next six decades, the station’s identity, logo design and network affiliations changed numerous times, until in September of 2009, CHEK became North America’s first and only employee-owned television station.
+At 5 p.m. on December 1, 1956, CHEK-TV, B.C.’s first privately owned television station and affiliate of the CBC network, hit the airwaves.
+Over the next six decades, the station’s identity, logo design and network affiliations changed numerous times, until in September 2009, CHEK became North America’s first and only employee-owned television station.

 Thank you for watching and supporting CHEK!
-Follow us on Facebook and Twitter.
+Follow us on Facebook, Twitter, and Instagram.

-For more on the history of CHEK and how the employees and investors saved the station, watch REALITY CHEK.
+For more on the history of CHEK and how the employees and investors saved the station, watch Reality CHEK: 10th Year Anniversary Special.